ibm-cloud-docs/secure-enterprise/planning-da.md

 However, if you already deployed {{site.data.keyword.redhat_openshift_notm}} Container Platform and you need to deploy VSI, the resources that are required for VSI are already provisioned.
 You don't need to deploy the {{site.data.keyword.redhat_openshift_notm}} Container Platform architecture again.
 Since the VSI architecture is an extension of the {{site.data.keyword.redhat_openshift_notm}} Container Platform, you can deploy VSI and the architecture uses the resources from the {{site.data.keyword.redhat_openshift_notm}} Container Platform as needed.

+### Optional and swappable components
+{: #optional-swappable}

+This is an experimental feature that is available for evaluation and testing purposes and might change without notice.
+{: experimental}

+Some architectures might work well with a deployable architecture that you're onboarding without being a required prerequisite for your product.
+If that's the case for the product that you're onboarding, you can specify other architectures as optional components, also known as [optional dependencies in the catalog manifest file](/docs/secure-enterprise?topic=secure-enterprise-manifest-values#optional-components).
+When a user adds your deployable architecture to a project from a catalog, they can customize it by adding the optional component if they want to.
+Any dependency, whether it's optional or required for your product, can be swappable with other architectures.
+Swappable components provide the same function, and the user can select the architecture that best meets their needs.

 For more information, see [Specifying dependencies](/docs/secure-enterprise?topic=secure-enterprise-create-da#fullstackvext).